 Home for the “Holidaze”

-Enter a world of frosty sculptures, in ICE!, a playground incorporating more than two-million pounds of ice transformed into life-size scenes and characters from the Rudolph the Red-Nosed Reindeer tale, and two one-story-tall ice slides.
-During the resort’s inaugural holiday celebration, families experience the decorated lodge and grand fireplace, plus a variety of unique programming like the exclusive, 75-minute Broadway-musical Cirque Dreams Holidaze, a performance complete with aerialists, singers, and dancers.
-Other offerings include the Naughty or Nice Escape Room, a Reindeer Games Scavenger Hunt, and Gingerbread decorating, as well as ice tubing, ice bumper cars, and ice skating.
-Most activities are available through January 5, 2020. gaylordrockieschristmas.com
+During the resort’s holiday celebration, families experience the decorated lodge and grand fireplace, plus a variety of unique programming like the exclusive, 75-minute Broadway-musical Cirque Dreams Holidaze, a performance complete with aerialists, singers, and dancers.
+Other offerings include Brunch with Charlie Brown & Friends, a Secret Santa Scavenger Hunt, and Gingerbread decorating, as well as ice tubing, ice bumper cars, and ice skating. gaylordrockieschristmas.com

 Great Wolf Lodge | Colorado Springs